java-abhinav07/formreader/log.md

     1. Preparing dataset again
     1. Colab useage limit exceeded
     1. Made new branch for testing the modified aocr: need to train both!
+    1. Training the aocr completed, onto testing the best model